vmware-archive/clarity/_documentation/spinners.md

 ---

 {: .component-summary }
-#### A spinner is a circular progress indicator that provides feedback on an ongoing, user-initiated process.
+#### A spinner is visual indicator of an ongoing, user-initiated process.

 Clarity has two types of spinners: